 Membership categories shall include:

-Voting: Organizations with voluntary membership (local or regional VOADs included) and constituencies, and are not-for-profit; that is, those qualified under section 501(c)(3) of the Internal Revenue Code.
+Voting: Organizations with voluntary membership (local or regional VOADs included) and constituencies, and are not-for-profit; that is, those recognized as non-profit by the Internal Revenue Service.

 Non-voting: Elements of local, state, or federal government who support or facilitate the work of voluntary agencies active in disasters or whose mission is disaster relief.
 Organizations and businesses whose representatives serve as volunteers in disaster situations or volunteer in support of NCVOAD member organizations and whose resources are committed not as a part of its normal routine mission.